Phuket cuisine: Pàt tai

 Pàt tai is a stir-fried noodle dish prepared using a curry paste typically containing chili peppers, tamarind, shrimp paste and sugar.

 Snacks

 Ah-pong

 Ah-pong is a pancake considered the signature snack of Phuket.
-It easy to make as the ingredients—flour, egg yolk, coconut milk, sugar, water and yeast— are readily available.
+An adaptation of the South Indian appam, it is easy to make as the ingredients—flour, egg yolk, coconut milk, sugar, water and yeast—are readily available.
 It has a delicious, light sweet aroma from coconut milk.

 Ang-Gu

 Ang-Gu is a popular sweet snack usually eaten with coffee or tea.
 From Chinese belief, turtles are the symbol of eternity so they believe that those who eat this snack will live endlessly like the turtles.
 This snack is made from glutinous rice flour, vegetable oil, sugar and gold nuts.

 Bee-go-moi

 Bee-go-moi is a snack made of black, wet sticky rice with coconut milk.
 It has an interesting texture and flavor from the glutinous black sticky rice and the saltiness of the coconut milk.